kwabenasapong/openpldoc/manual/source/install_linux.rst

 .. image:: pics/3fedoraadditionalchanges.png

-Once completed you can run OpenLP by clicking on its logo in the completed install notification, or from the KickOff menu.
+Once completed you can run OpenLP by clicking on its logo in the completed install notification, or from the Kickoff menu.

 .. image:: pics/4fedoracompleted.png